dhk465/chatviewer/README.md

 ![fsm](doc/fsm.png)

-The diagram illustrates every possible action and state of the application in the process of a .msg file.
+The diagram illustrates every possible action and state of the application in process of a .msg file.

 ## UML for Entity-Relationship (ER)